Sallieu Bah

-Sallieu Bah (born 10 September 2006) is a Sierra Leonean international footballer who plays as a midfielder.
+Sallieu Bah (born 10 September 2006) is a Sierra Leonean international footballer who plays as a midfielder for Ukrainian Premier League club Zorya Luhansk.

 Club career

 Bah played for Central Parade, where his performances earned plaudits from media in Sierra Leone.
 On 11 October 2023, he was named by English newspaper The Guardian as one of the best players born in 2006 worldwide.
-He than joined in December 2022 to Wilberforce Strikers FC and moved in Summer 2023 to Europe.
+He then joined Wilberforce Strikers FC in December 2022 and moved in the Summer of 2023 to Europe.

 He played among 4 other Sierra Leonean players Alieya Mansaray, Alie Ramadan Kabia, Mohamed Bangura, David Destiny Conteh and Nasiru Jimmissa, for three months in Germany at academy JFV Nordkreis and signed than in September 2023 for Romanian side Romanian ASCS Petrolul 95 Ploieşti.
 In Romania scored 15 goals, in 14 Games for Petrolul 95 Ploieşti in the Liga IV Prahova and gained interests from Liga Iside clubs, include CS Rapid.

+In February 2026, Bah joined Ukrainian Premier League club Zorya Luhansk having impressed on trial with the club.

 International career

 Bah made his international debut for Sierra Leone on 11 September 2023, coming on as a second-half substitute for Saidu Bah Kamara in a 2–1 away loss to Guinea-Bissau.
 Despite his side's loss, he was praised by Sierra Leone Football Association president Thomas Daddy Brima, stating that Bah "showed class, confidence and pure talent" and that "it was so much joy watching this young lad."
 Bah played 2024 in 4 Qualification games, for the TotalEnergies U-20 Africa Cup of Nations.